-The Authority's long-term debt consists of \$2,517,139 in private placement debt and \$173,619 in recoverable grants.
-Increases were driven by assumption of a USDA Loan associated with the acquisition of Pacific Place as well as draws on state and federal loans for construction of Willapa Center.
+The Authority's long-term debt consists of \$6,932,912 in private placement debt and \$1,412,877 in recoverable grants.
+Increases were driven by draws on state and federal loans for construction of Willapa Center and rehabilitation of Pacific Place.
 Reductions during the year consisted of scheduled debt service payments.